octaos/php-integration/index.md

         ->setCountryCode("SE")              // required* Optional for hosted payments when using implementation of ConfigurationProvider Interface
         ->setOrderDate(date('c'))           // required for invoice and payment plan payments ->setCurrency("SEK")                // required for card payment, direct bank & PayPage payments.
 Ignored for invoice and payment plan.
-        ->setClientOrderNumber("A123456")   // required for card payment, direct payment String(65), Optional for Invoice and Payment plan String(32).
+        ->setClientOrderNumber("A123456")   // Required for card payment, direct payment, Unique String(65).
+Optional for Invoice and Payment plan String(32).
-        ->setCustomerReference("att: kgm")  // optional for invoice and payment plan String(32), ignored for card & direct bank orders, max length 30 chars.
+        ->setCustomerReference("att: kgm")  // Optional for invoice and payment plan String(32), ignored for card & direct bank orders.
      ;
 ...
 ```